1 14-Recursion

 https://en.wikipedia.org/wiki/Metaheuristic

-This is in-part because you can use the meta-heuristic so wrap algorithms for a variety of problems, with slight modifications.
+This is in-part because you can use the meta-heuristic to wrap algorithms for a variety of problems,

 How do you fix your past mistakes??